SuziKim/ICMR2020-MovieColorSchemer/README.md

 ### (3) Color Scheme Merge (CSM)

+CSM is based on ["Decomposing Images into Layers via RGB-space Geometry"](https://github.com/CraGL/Decompose-Single-Image-Into-Layers) by Jianchao Tan, Jyh-Ming Lien, and Yotam Gingold in ACM Transactions on Graphics (TOG).
 To visualize the results, CSM is implemented on by using [Django](https://www.djangoproject.com/).
 Before you run the CSM, you should import the cost csv files, which generated from the BPE.
 ```bash
 $ cd 3-CSM
 $ bash data_configuration.sh